Titan Saturn System Mission: Mission overview

 Part of the mission proposal is a balloon planned to circumnavigate Titan.

-The TSSM mission consists of an orbiter and two Titan exploration probes: a hot air balloon ("Montgolfier" type) that will float in Titan's clouds, and a lander that will splash down on one of its methane seas.
+The TSSM mission consists of an orbiter and two Titan exploration probes: a hot air balloon that will float in Titan's clouds, and a lander that will splash down on one of its methane seas.

 Both probes’ data are to be relayed to a Titan orbiter.
 They will be equipped to study Titan's features with instruments for imaging, radar profiling, and surface as well as atmospheric sampling, much more complete than done by the Cassini–Huygens mission.

 The spacecraft will use several gravity assist flybys of other planets to enable it to reach Saturn.
 The baseline design envisaged a September 2020 launch, followed by four gravity assists (Earth–Venus–Earth–Earth), and arrival at Saturn 9 years later in October 2029.
 This is one of several available Earth-to-Saturn transfer options from the year 2018 through 2022.
 Current NASA plans do not give the TSSM a priority, however, and it is unlikely any of the proposed launch dates can be met.

-Upon Saturn arrival, in October 2029, the orbiter's chemical propulsion system would place the flight system into orbit around Saturn, followed by a two-year Saturn Tour Phase, characterized by the deployment of the in situ elements, and including a minimum of seven close Enceladus flybys and 16 Titan flybys.
+Upon Saturn arrival, in October 2029, the orbiter's chemical propulsion system would place the spacecraft into orbit around Saturn, followed by a two-year Saturn Tour Phase, characterized by the deployment of the in situ elements, and including a minimum of seven close Enceladus flybys and 16 Titan flybys.
 During this period, repeated satellite gravity assists and maneuvers will reduce the energy needed to insert into Titan's orbit.
 As the craft completes its flyby by Enceladus, the orbiter will analyze the unusual cryovolcanic plumes at the moon's south pole.

 The Montgolfière, a hot air balloon, would be released on approach to the first Titan flyby for ballistic entry into Titan's atmosphere for its six Earth months’ mission from April 2030 to October 2030.
 Based on Cassini–Huygens discoveries, the Montgolfière should be able to circumnavigate Titan at least once during its nominal lifetime at its deployment latitude of about 20°N, 10 kilometers above Titan's surface.